jitsi/handbook/docs/devops-guide/docker.md

 You might also consider to redirect HTTP traffic to HTTPS by setting `ENABLE_HTTP_REDIRECT=1`.

 **Let's Encrypt rate limit warning**: Let's Encrypt has a limit to how many times you can submit a request for a new certificate for your domain name.
 At the time of writing, the current limit is five new (duplicate) certificates for the same domain name every seven days.
-Because of this, it is recommended that you disable the Let's Encrypt enviroment variables from `.env` if you plan on deleting the `.jitsi-meet-cfg` folder.
+Because of this, it is recommended that you disable the Let's Encrypt environment variables from `.env` if you plan on deleting the `.jitsi-meet-cfg` folder.
 Otherwise, you might want to consider moving the `.jitsi-meet-cfg` folder to a different location so you have a safe place to find the certificate that already Let's Encrypt issued.
 Or do initial testing with Let's Encrypt disabled, then re-enable Let's Encrypt once you are done testing.